seanbollin/ocaml-fnf/PITCHME.md

 "Among HM's more notable properties are its completeness and its ability to infer the most general type of a given program without programmer-supplied type annotations or other hints.
 Algorithm W is an efficient type inference method that performs in almost linear time with respect to the size of the source, making it practically useful to type large programs."

+Compiles to native code or byte code that can be interpreted.

 ---

 # Functions